zsebastian/stir-lang/README.md

 ...is so far a valid string, according to the description above.
 Additionally it will push 7 tokens on the program queue.
 Because compilation and evaluation is the same thing, operators do not "pop" the stack (more on that later).
 Of course there are more rules than this.
-So what let's introduce them.
+So let's introduce them.

 Each operation (with an operation being defined as applying a token from the queue to the stack) is defined by how it manipulates the stack.
 There are two ways of manipulating the stack that is relevant here.
 First, an operation can push one or more values onto the stack.
-Second, an operation can pop one or more calues onto the stack.
-Operation can also do both of those things.
+Second, an operation can pop one or more values onto the stack.
+Operations can also do both of those things.
 The notation for writing what an operation does to the stack looks like this:

 `T: a -> b`